Aditi3/git-best-practices/README.md

 ### 2. Write meaningful commit messages

-Insightful and descriptive commit messages that briefly describe what changes are being made as part of a commit make life easier for others as well as your future self.
+Insightful and descriptive commit messages that briefly describe what changes are being made as part of a commit make life easier for others and your future self.
 Keep in mind that your team members will need to be able to read this message and understand exactly what you have done.

 Some good practice includes: